GUIDELINE FOR IMPORTATION #1122

 Materials derived from animals, or produced with animal-origin ingredients, are potentially subject to U.S. Department of Agriculture (USDA) regulations and must be cleared by Department of Homeland Security (DHS) Customs and Border Protection (CBP) personnel at the port of arrival before entry into the United States is authorized.
 A USDA Veterinary Service (VS) Import Permit is required for animal origin material that may pose a risk of introducing epizootic livestock or poultry diseases exotic to the United States.
-However, articles containing vitamins and/or minerals derived from porcine gelatin or sheep wool grease as their ONLY animal-origin ingredients may be imported without a USDA VS Import Permit provided the conditions of this guideline are met.
+However, certain vitamins and minerals, and articles containing certain vitamins and minerals as their ONLY animal origin ingredients, may be imported without a USDA VS Import Permit provided the conditions of this guideline are met.

 The U.S. Food and Drug Administration (FDA) also regulates the importation of animal feeds and ingredients intended for incorporation into animal feeds.
 FDA should be contacted regarding their import requirements: